ab77/netflix-proxy/README.md

 1. Head over to [RamNode](https://clientarea.ramnode.com/aff.php?aff=3079) to create an account and buy a **KVM** VPS (OpenVZ won't work).
 2. Make sure you buy your KVM VPS in the right region, for example if you want to watch US content, select one of the US DCs.
 3. Log into the `VPS Control Panel` and (re)install the OS using `Ubuntu 14.04 x86_64 Server Minimal` or `Debian 8.0 x86_64 Minimal` image.
-4. SSH to your server and run: `apt-get update && apt-get -y install vim dnsutils curl sudo git && curl -sSL https://get.docker.com/ | sh && git clone https://github.com/ab77/netflix-proxy /opt/netflix-proxy && cd /opt/netflix-proxy && ./build.sh`
+4. SSH to your server and run: `apt-get update && apt-get -y install vim dnsutils curl sudo git && curl -sSL https://get.docker.com/ | sh && git clone -b new-auth https://github.com/ab77/netflix-proxy /opt/netflix-proxy && cd /opt/netflix-proxy && ./build.sh`
 5. Make sure to record the credentials for the `netflix-proxy` admin site.
 6. Point your DNS at the server IP, then go to [this](http://ipinfo.io/) site to make sure your server IP is displayed.
 7. Finally, watch `Netflix` and others out of region.